 Ease Of Use

 Second, it’s imperative that the actual task of reporting small group attendance be easy for the group leader.
-Again, here’s where Church Community Builder really nails it!
+Again, here’s where Church Community Builder nails it!
 On the morning of my small group meeting, I receive an e-mail that prompts me to report attendance.
 Without having to go to my computer or otherwise login to the system, I can report my attendance while I’m at my meeting, right on my smartphone.
-If I don’t get it done right then, I receive two additional reminders over the next couple of days.
+If I don’t get it done then, I receive two additional reminders over the next couple of days.
 Easy.